2015 SEC softball tournament

-The 2015 SEC softball tournament will be held at Tiger Park on the campus of Louisiana State University in Baton Rouge, Louisiana from May 6 through May 9, 2015.
-The tournament will earn the Southeastern Conference's automatic bid to the 2015 NCAA Division I softball tournament.
-The Championship game will be broadcast on ESPN2 and the semifinals will be broadcast on ESPNU, while all other SEC tournament games will be live on the SEC Network.
+The 2015 SEC softball tournament was held at Tiger Park on the campus of Louisiana State University in Baton Rouge, Louisiana from May 6 through May 9, 2015.
+The tournament winner earned the Southeastern Conference's automatic bid to the 2015 NCAA Division I softball tournament.
+The Championship game was broadcast on ESPN2 and the semifinals was broadcast on ESPNU, while all other SEC tournament games were live on the SEC Network.

-In addition to the TV broadcast, the semifinals and championship will be available to listen to online and through select radio stations via the SEC Radio Network.
+In addition to the TV broadcast, the semifinals and championship were available to listen to online and through select radio stations via the SEC Radio Network.